 213.270 Use of the Governmentwide commercial purchase card.

 Use the Governmentwide commercial purchase card as the method of purchase and/or method of payment for purchases valued at or below the micro-purchase threshold.

-This policy applies to all types of contract actions authorized by the FAR unless--
+This policy applies to all types of contract actions authorized by the FAR unless—

 (a) The Deputy Secretary of Defense has approved an exception for an electronic commerce/electronic data interchange system or operational requirement that results in a more cost-effective payment process;

-(b)(1) A general or flag officer or a member of the Senior Executive Service (SES) makes a written determination that--
+(b)(1) A general or flag officer or a member of the Senior Executive Service (SES) makes a written determination that—

 (i) The source or sources available for the supply or service do not accept the purchase card; and